Unemployment and Jobs in Houston

 Industries in Houston see steady, consistent growth

-Between 2010 and 2022, Houston’s three-county region saw the greatest growth in businesses in the following industries: professional and business services, education and health services, and trade, transportation and utilities.Growth in Houston-area businesses has occurred in each of the three counties, with Fort Bend and Montgomery counties experiencing the fastest businesses growth — mirroring their rapid population growth.
-While it may appear that Harris County business growth has slowed, the lower growth rates are more a reflection of a large, existing set of businesses already in Harris County, and so while growth continues for the county, its relative growth is smaller compared to its rapidly-growing neighbors.
+Between 2010 and 2023, Houston’s three-county region saw the greatest growth in businesses in the following industries: education and health services,leisure and hospitality, and professional and business services.
+Growth in Houston-area businesses has occurred in each of the three counties, with Fort Bend and Montgomery counties experiencing the fastest businesses growth — mirroring their rapid population growth.
+While it may appear that Harris County business growth has slowed, the lower growth rates are more a reflection of a large, existing set of businesses already in Harris County, and so while growth continues for the county, its relative growth is smaller compared to its rapidly growing neighbors.

 The top Houston-area job is in office and administrative support

 The type of work people do, or occupational mix, is important to understanding the economy of a region.
-Changes in occupation often reflects business innovations.
+Changes in occupation often reflect business innovations.
 When a business adopts new technology, produces new products, or makes other changes to its processes, doing so usually causes changes in occupational mix.
 For example, if a factory automates, the number of production workers usually declines, while the number of engineers increases.2

 There have been five major shifts in the occupational mix in U.S. history: the decline of agricultural employment (1870 to 1970), the rise of office work (1870 to 1970), the decline of manual labor (1940 to 1970), the decline of production work (1950 to 2010), and the rise of management (1970 to 2005).3

 The top Houston-area job in each county is in office and administrative support, and while the counties share commonalities in occupational mix, there are notable differences.
-In Fort Bend County, most people are employed as office and administrative support (12%), educational instruction (11%), food prep and serving (11%), sales (11%) and transportation/warehouse (10%).
-In Harris County, most residents are employed as office and administrative support (13%) and transportation/warehouse (10%), reflecting the significance of trade in Houston — which is a major distribution center for the nation and globe, as the port of Houston is the top foreign trading port in the U.S. by weight.
+In Fort Bend County, most people are employed as office and administrative support (12%), educational instruction (10%), food prep and serving (10%), sales (10%) and transportation/warehouse (10%).
+In Harris County, most residents are employed as office and administrative support (12%) and transportation/warehouse (10%), reflecting the significance of trade in Houston — which is a major distribution center for the nation and globe, as the port of Houston is the top foreign trading port in the U.S. by weight.
 In Montgomery County, most workers are employed as office and administrative support (13%), food prep and serving (11%), and sales (10%).

-About half of Houston-area jobs pay more than $40,000 annually
+More than half of Houston-area jobs pay more than $40,000 annually

 Availability of jobs is crucial, but it is equally important that those jobs offer fair and livable wages.
 The Census categorizes jobs as low-wage (i.e., jobs that pay $15,000 or less annually), medium-wage, and high-wage, with “high-wage” jobs being any work that earns more than $40,000 annually.
-An individual earning more than $40,000 annually is living above the Federal Poverty Line, however, they are not earning enough to actually make ends meet given the line’s rudimentary determination.
+An individual earning more than $40,000 annually is living above the Federal Poverty Line, however, they are not earning enough to make ends meet given the line’s rudimentary determination.

 References: